aai-research-lab/aai-research-lab.github.io/README.md

 ✉️ akumar [at] csudh.edu
 🌐 [LinkedIn](https://www.linkedin.com/in/ayush-kumar-573499341)

-Ayush is a student at the California Academy of Math and Science and a Research Assistant at AAI Research Lab.
+Ayush is a student at the California Academy of Mathematics and Science and a Research Assistant at AAI Research Lab.

 ### Prince Otegbulu — Research Assistant